Sandleford

+Sandleford is a hamlet in the civil parish of Greenham, in the West Berkshire of Berkshire, England.
+It adjoins the southern outskirts of the town of Newbury.
+Sandleford Priory was anciently a monastery, dissolved in 1478.
+The former monastery was largely rebuilt in the 18th century as a country house also called Sandleford Priory, incorporating the remains of some of the old monastery buildings.
+A civil parish called Sandford existed until 1934, when it was absorbed into the parish of Greenham.

+Geography

 Landscape

-Sandleford contains about 520 acres, most of which is taken up with the fields and copses to the west of the Priory.
+The former civil parish of Sandleford contained about 520 acres, covering the parkland of the priory and adjoining farmland and woods generally lying to its west.

 Population

 A census taken in 1801 showed Sandleford to have three houses, three families and 18 people.
 At the same time Newbury comprised 931 houses, 34 empty houses, 971 families and 4275 people.
 John Marius Wilson in his Imperial Gazetteer of England and Wales, 1870–72, gave Sandleford as having Real property £775; of which £10 are in fisheries, and a population of 49 in nine houses, but in 1881 the population of Sandleford had shrunk to 34.
-In 1615 it was separated from the manor and parish of Newbury, and the adjacent Wash Common and became extra-parochial, as described by Sir Francis More, Kt, of Fawley, it was to be: no part of the Parish of Newbury, nor to be so reputed.

-On 23 August 1759 the Rector of Newbury, Rev. Thomas Penrose (died 1769), father of the poet Thomas Penrose, in answer to some set questions about Newbury, and to question number five in particular which concerned 'seats of gentry' in the town, wrote this: [Newbury has] No seat of gentry; if you except Sandleford, which is an estate held of the church of Windsor, and which is often considered as extra-parochial, but which pays a composition in lieu of tithes to the rector of Newbury.
-It is situated to the south of Newbury.
-The present lessee is Edward Montagu, Esq.; Member of Parliament for the town of Huntingdon.
+History

 Civil War

-The Victorian historian, Walter Money, believed that, at the start of the First Battle of Newbury in September 1643, Prince Rupert of the Rhine lined up his cavalry at the western end of Sandleford estate, straddling the boundary with Wash Common and looking towards Enborne, although this is now disputed.
+The Victorian historian Walter Money believed that, at the start of the First Battle of Newbury in September 1643, Prince Rupert of the Rhine lined up his cavalry at the western end of Sandleford estate, straddling the boundary with Wash Common and looking towards Enborne, although this is now disputed.
 After the battle, the line of march pursued by Robert Devereux, 3rd Earl of Essex back to Reading, was from the Wash, by Sandleford, over Greenham Common and via Theale.
-Anthony Child, Mayor of Newbury 1614, and sometime leasee of Sandleford;